Winterbottom v Wright

 Winterbottom v Wright (1842) 10 M&W 109 was an important case in English common law responsible for constraining the law's 19th-century stance on negligence.

 Facts

 The plaintiff Winterbottom had been contracted by the Postmaster-General to drive a mail coach supplied by the Postmaster.
 The defendant Wright had been contracted by the Postmaster to maintain the coach in a safe state.
 The coach collapsed while Winterbottom was driving, and he was injured.
 He claimed that Wright had "negligently conducted himself, and so utterly disregarded his aforesaid contract and so wholly and negligently failed to perform his duty in this behalf."

-In Winterbottom v.
-Wright, the court held that the plaintiff had no redress.
-The principle of Winterbottom meant that consumers who were injured by defective products in the 19th century had no legal action against the defective execution of a contract to which they were not expressly privy.
+In Winterbottom v Wright, the court held that the plaintiff had no redress.
+The principle of Winterbottom meant that consumers who were injured by defective products in the 19th century had no legal action against the defective execution of a contract to which they were not expressly privy, a doctrine referred to by legal scholars including P. H. Winfield as the "privity of contract fallacy".